Migrating from HPC

 - if you haven't already, apply for an account on ada.uea.ac.uk

-- check which software modules are available and change your .bashrc accordingly if you automatically add modules.
+- check which software modules are available.
 Please ask for advice if you are unsure.

 - Do NOT set modules in .bashrc.
 Slurm passes the environment (eg modules, python, conda).
 If you set these in your .bashrc then it can cause unexpected and unwanted variable assignments when you run slurm jobs (both interactive and sbatch).